 - 1/2 Tablespoon dried marjoram

-- Mix flour and salt and pepper.
+- Mix the flour, salt and pepper.
 Coat the beef cubes in flour.
-Melt butter in heavy pan over medium high heat and brown in butter.
-Remove from pan.

-- Add 2 more tablespoons of butter, and then saute the onions for 6 minutes.
+- Add 2 more tablespoons of butter to the stock pot and then saute the onions for 5 minutes.

-- Mix in the tomato paste and red wine.
-Return the beef to the pan, along with the beef broth and brown sugar and bring to a boil.
-Reduce heat and simmer partially covered for 1 1/2 hours.
+- Mix in the tomato paste and red wine and use it to deglaze the stock pot.
+Then return the beef to the pan, along with the beef broth and brown sugar and bring to a boil.
+Reduce the heat to low and let the stew simmer, partially covered for 1 1/2 hours.

-- Add potatoes and carrots, and cook 25 more minutes.
+- Add potatoes and carrots, and cook, partially covered, for 25 more minutes.

 Nutrition facts are estimates.